nkitamuraQC/autodftpy/README.md

-# dftpy
+# autodftpy
-dftpy is a Python Library for Manipulating Quantum ESPRESSO and RESPACK
+autodftpy is a Python Library for Manipulating Quantum ESPRESSO and RESPACK

 ## Features
 - Supplementation of a crystal structure with its space group